intlify/eslint-plugin-vue-i18n/docs/started.md

   settings: {
     'vue-i18n': {
       localeDir: './path/to/locales/*.json' // extention is glob formatting!
+      // or
+      // localeDir: {
+      //   pattern: './path/to/locales/*.json', // extention is glob formatting!
+      //   localeKey: 'file' // or 'key'
+      // }
     }
   }
 }
 ```

 See [the rule list](../rules/)

+### `settings['vue-i18n']`

+- `localeDir` ...
+You can specify a string or an object.
+  - String option ...
+A glob for specifying files that store localization messages of project.
+  - Object option
+    - `pattern` (`string`) ...
+A glob for specifying files that store localization messages of project.
+    - `localeKey` (`'file' | 'key'`) ...
+Specifies how to determine the locale for localization messages.
+      - `'file'` ...
+Determine the locale name from the filename.
+The resource file should only contain messages for that locale.
+Use this option if you use `vue-cli-plugin-i18n`.
+This option is also used when String option is specified.
+      - `'key'` ...
+Determine the locale name from the root key name of the file contents.
+The value of that key should only contain messages for that locale.
+Used when the resource file is in the format given to the `messages` option of the `VueI18n` constructor option.

 ### Running ESLint from command line